-At last count, roughly 17 million people around the world have tested positive for COVID-19.
-The US has had over 4 million cases and that is probably a substantial undercount.
+At last count, roughly 625 million people around the world have tested positive for COVID-19.
+The US has had over 97 million cases and that might be an undercount.
 If the research published in JAMA Cardiology holds up, millions of people could have some degree of heart damage.
-That’s even if they were not that very sick from the coronavirus.
+That’s even if they were not very ill from the coronavirus.

 What Do You Think About the Cardiac Effects of COVID-19?

-Many Americans believe that the coronavirus is not much worse than a case of flu.
-There is a sentiment that the overwhelming majority of people recover from COVID-19 without any lasting harm.
-This new research suggests otherwise.
-Many of the recovered patients did not realize that they had heart inflammation or damage until they were tested by cardiologists and sophisticated imaging.
+Many Americans believe that the overwhelming majority of people recover from COVID-19 without any lasting harm.
+This research suggests otherwise.
+Many of the study participants did not know that they had heart inflammation or damage until they were tested by cardiologists with sophisticated imaging.

 We would like to read your thoughts on these new studies.
 Please submit them to the comment section below.
 And if you think this article is worth sharing please send it to friends and family via the email icon at the top of the page or include it in a message on Twitter of Facebook.
 Thank you for your support.